wbcmedia/wbcmedia.github.io/draft.md

 - Gideon is speaking into a large mobile phone
 - In his other hand he holds a sheet of paper (a fake will he's just made)

 **_Gideon_** : The old fool's left everything to his servants.
 I know.
 I know.
-Don't worry, you'll get your money, I just need a bit more time...
-There's no need to threaten me George, it'll all work out, I promise
+Don't worry, you'll get your money.
+I just need a bit more time...
+There's no need to threaten me George.
+It'll all work out.
+I promise.

 - Gideon finishes his call
 - Barclay and Barclay arrive